Project Type

 The site’s 9,300 sqm footprint includes preserved brick bays, a 120-foot railway turntable, and associated heritage buildings like Cabin D and Don Station.
 Social and environmental analysis revealed the need to balance heritage preservation, public access, and economic viability—ultimately forming the foundation of the revitalization strategy.

-DESIGN AND REMEDIATION SOLUTIONS
+DESIGN AND REMEDIATION SOLUTIONS (FINDINGS)

 The Roundhouse’s revitalization occurred in three key phases, involving both environmental cleanup and adaptive architectural restoration: